 - Sequences – You can set up a sequence of personalized messages that will be sent to your contacts over time.
 Put together your sales email templates and tasks to create a string of correspondence ensuring that you’re capturing interested prospects and moving them along your sales funnel.

 - Prospects – The prospects tool stores information about potential prospects that visited your page.
 You can also set up daily email digests to stay up to date on prospects who know your brand and visit your website.

 - Workflows – You can use them to automate your sales and marketing processes.
 Here, you can automate the processes of sending email messages, tasks creation, projects assignments, and much more.

-Some of HubSpot’s sales features such as (Sequences, Office 365 add-in, Send Later) require from you to have a connected inbox.
-When you connect your inbox with HubSpot, you can send email from CRM records, log incoming replies to your emails in the CRM, and more.
+Some of HubSpot’s sales features such as (Sequences, Office 365 add-in, Send Later) require you to have a connected inbox.
+When you connect your inbox with HubSpot, you can send emails from CRM records, log incoming replies to your emails in the CRM, and more.
 A connected inbox is also required for sending email from the HubSpot CRM.

 If you want to become a champion in Inbound Marketing, using HubSpot has the power to take you all the way to the finish line.
 Remember that inbound marketing is a value driven-process.
 Consumers today don’t want to be sold to, they want advice and buy according to their own decisions.

 This is why as an entrepreneur, you must utilize a tool like HubSpot to its maximum, in order to develop the best possible experience and content for your target audience.
 With software like this, there are no limits, and you can transform your campaign and reshape your business to grow straight away.